MarcoWorms/asciiD/README.md

 - Independent camera, this will allow the field to be as big as you want, only rendering the parts you need.
 - Ascii sprite and spritesheet editor made for this engine (the dream)
 - Import spritesheets from pastebin (or another pastie site)

+Current features:
+- Good ol' init/update/draw loop
+- DOM will not be updated if the HTML generated from "field" hasn't changed.
+- Each cell from the gameobject sprite have independent colors.
+- Basic x/y grid, you can assign non-integer values to gameobject X and Y, but the display will always floor the values (only for display, the gameobject values will be intact)

 ## v0.0.2